 Eventually, with assistance from Midland Bank, the club was purchased by its members in 1958.

 When the club was purchased there were only around 229 members.
-The club set about recruiting new member and by 1958 they had managed to recruit 365 members and a long waiting list.
+The club set about recruiting new members and by 1958 they had managed to recruit 365 members and a long waiting list.

 The number of members was capped by the local authority so the club began raising funds through other initiatives.
 They ran Football Pool which raised a significant amount and a Bring Buy Sale raised enough to buy new curtains and furniture for the common room.